 - Don’t walk away from the pan!

-- Leftover Beans: I only include 1/2 a can of beans in this recipe.
-I thought their flavor overpowered the zoodles and tomatoes when I used a whole can.
+- Leftover Beans: I only include 1/2 a can of beans in this zucchini noodle recipe.
+Their flavor overpowers the zoodles and tomatoes when using a whole can.
 If you like, use the entire can or freeze the remaining beans.
 I typically toss leftovers in with hummus.

 - Freezer Friendly?
 Not this recipe!
-The zoodles turn to mush.
+The zucchini noodles turn to mush.
 But it will keep fresh in the fridge for up to three days.

-- I created this zoodles recipe with a smaller yield than most of my recipes simply because it doesn’t freeze well.
+- I created this zucchini pasta recipe with a smaller yield than most of my recipes simply because it doesn’t freeze well.
 Feel free to double it for a larger yield.